-ca
+Trump's FCC votes to repeal net neutrality

 On the eve of the vote, Pai attempted to play down these concerns with a series of playful videos in partnership with a conservative news site, suggesting Americans will still be able to binge watch and make memes without net neutrality.

-It's unlikely to defuse the situation.
-Twitter (TWTR), Reddit, Kickstarter and other websites posted messages on their sites this week ahead of the vote in support of net neutrality.
-Protesters mobilized in front of Verizon stores around the country.
-And some of the creators of the internet penned a letter calling on the FCC to cancel the vote.
+A coalition of net neutrality advocacy groups is now shifting to petitioning Congress to overturn the FCC vote.
+The Internet Association said it's also weighing legal options.

+"While the fight to preserve net neutrality is going to be longer than we had hoped, this is far from over," Alexis Ohanian and Steve Huffman, the cofounders of Reddit, wrote on Thursday.

-Even some members of Pai's own party have called on him to rethink his plan.
-Sen. Susan Collins, a Republican from Maine, joined Sen. Angus King, an independent, in a last-minute call Thursday for Pai to cancel the vote.
+Ahead of the vote, some Republicans also expressed concerns with Pai's plan.
+Sen. Susan Collins, a Republican from Maine, joined Sen. Angus King, an independent, in issuing a last-minute call Thursday for Pai to cancel the vote.

-"This is a matter of enormous importance with significant implications for ouar entire economy and therefore merits the most thorough, deliberate, and thoughtful process that can be provided," the senators wrote in a letter.
+"This is a matter of enormous importance with significant implications for our entire economy and therefore merits the most thorough, deliberate, and thoughtful process that can be provided," the senators wrote in a letter.
 "The process thus far in this important matter has not met that standard."

+The repeal vote comes more than six months after the FCC kicked off the lengthy process to roll back the net neutrality protections.
+It received millions of comments during a review period, with the majority supporting the current protections.

+There has also been mounting scrutiny in recent weeks over rampant fraudulent comments submitted during the review period.
+New York Attorney General Eric Schneiderman said last month the FCC had been uncooperative in his office's investigation into the comments.

 -- CNN's Gregory Wallace contributed to this report.